 Sandwich restaurants or deli counters allow you to better manage what you eat:

-- Replace extra meat and cheese with vegetables, such as peppers, cucumbers, and tomatoes.
+- Replace extra meat and cheese with vegetables, such as peppers, cucumbers, tomatoes, and spinach.

 - Most deep fried options are high in calories.
 Instead, choose dishes that are steamed without added oil or sugar.